meteatamel/wasm-basics/samples/rust-wasm/README.md

-# Running Rust on Wasm in Docker
+# Running Rust on Wasm

 ## Prerequisites

-* You have Docker Desktop 4.15 or later.
 * You have Rust [installed](https://www.rust-lang.org/tools/install).
 * You have a Wasm runtime installed, for example [Wasmtime](https://wasmtime.dev/) or